sorrowfulpredict/sorrowfulpredict/README.md

 ✮⋆˙ | I really REALLY love dinosaurs ! i loved them ever since i was young .
 Jurassic Park / World fans wya... ⋆˚꩜｡

 ⋆˚꩜｡ | I do digital art ! but i never have any confidence to post any sadly qwq .  ⋆˚꩜｡

+[ !!
+README IS STILL A WIP !! ] i will improve it when i get more time on my socials !

+I probably wont be active a lot during school days .

 <!--
 **sorrowfulpredict/sorrowfulpredict** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.